-Graham Brooks and Associates (GBA) have prepared a Heritage Analysis of Precinct 47 (Appendix G) which considers the heritage value of the two local heritage items identified within the precinct under MLEP 2011.
-These two items are the Chapel Street industrial façade and the Sims Metal Factory at Rich Street.
+An initial Heritage Analysis of Precinct 47 prepared by Graham Brooks and Associates (GBA) accompanied the Planning Proposal that was submitted to DP&E for Gateway Determination (Appendix I), it considered the heritage value of the two local heritage items identified within the precinct under MLEP 2011.
+These two items being the Chapel Street industrial façade and the Sims Metal Factory at Rich Street.

 The Sims Metal Factory building has been consistently listed as a local heritage item for some time, despite substantial changes to the fabric of the original building.
-Previous heritage assessments have concluded that the extent of these alterations have diminished the integrity of the original structure.
+Previous heritage assessments concluded that the extent of these alterations have diminished the integrity of the original structure.
 Development consent has previously been issued by Council for the building's demolition, however, these consents have since lapsed.
 GBA recommends that the building could be suitable for further changes and/or adaptive reuse as part of the broader renewal of Precinct 47.

-GBA's assessment finds that the Chapel Street industrial façade should be retained as part of any future redevelopment of the precinct, and could be adaptively reused in any redevelopment of the site behind this façade provided that structural stability of the wall could be ensured.
-Future design development should respect the integrity of the facade and limit modification to those areas identified as being less sensitive from a heritage perspective.
+GBA's assessment also found that the Chapel Street industrial façade should be retained as part of any future redevelopment of the precinct, and could be adaptively reused in any redevelopment of the site behind this façade provided that structural stability of the wall could be ensured.
+GBA recommended that future design development should respect the integrity of the facade and limit modification to those areas identified as being less sensitive from a heritage perspective.

-In light of the above it is considered that the two heritage items within the precinct do not pose a significant constraint on the implementation of new planning controls for Precinct 47, provided that controls continue to provide for their ongoing retention and adaptive reuse within the precinct.
+In light of the above it was considered that the two heritage items within the precinct do not pose a significant constraint on the implementation of new planning controls for Precinct 47, provided that controls continue to provide for their ongoing retention and adaptive reuse within the precinct.

 Marrickville Public School is a locally-listed heritage item which is outside of the Precinct 47 boundary.
 Whilst the Planning Proposal does not envisage any changes to the planning controls for this site, it is envisaged that the planning controls for the surrounds of the school within Precinct 47 will change.
-The Planning Proposal seeks a transition of development intensity down to a lowerscale form in the vicinity of the school.
+The Planning Proposal seeks a transition of development intensity down to a lower-scale form in the vicinity of the school.
 It also seeks to facilitate a new low-scale special use precinct opposite the school on Chapel Street that would respect the heritage character of the school and existing heritage structures within Precinct 47 as well as providing complementary uses and expansion potential for the school.